 Car insurance costs vary from state to state, which means how much a speeding ticket increases your insurance premiums varies based on where you live.

-These are the states where speeding 11–29 mph over the limit will result in the highest increases in premiums — from Hawaii with an increase of $2,061 at No. 1 to Montana with an increase of $998 at No. 10.
+These are the states where speeding will result in the highest premium increases—from Hawaii, with an increase of $1,533 at No. 1, to Arkansas, with an increase of $887.

-Here are the states listed in order for speeding ticket increases for 11-29 mph over the limit:
+Here are the states listed in order for speeding ticket increases:

 Below you’ll see the increase in rates by state, both as a percentage hike and the dollar amount, on average.